irfukha/p/_teaching/Lextra Learning.md

 ---

 The following are exam papers that I made for Lextra Learning students.
 These questions are mostly taken from various sources online, although, I have tweaked most questions and some questions are my own.
+Note: These papers are for the Edexcel exam board (2017 onwards specification) but at the end of the day, maths is a universal language.
+Therefore, these papers should apply to any A-Level student.

 AS-Level Mathematics (Year 12)